sanename is a set of rules for naming software.

 apt-get install or

-npm install will use.
+npm install uses.

 Concatenating more than two words starts to get difficult to read.
 Longer names should be divided into words: node-jsonbinder-utils.
-If a package is a sub project respect the original sanename, i.e. do not create a package node-json-binder-utils if it is based on or part of jsonbinder.
-Concatentating whole phrases should be avoided, only concatenate words to create proper nouns. e.g prefer antinstaller-build-tool over antinstallerbuildtool.
+If a package is a sub-project respect the original sanename, i.e. do not create a package node-json-binder-utils if it is based on or part of jsonbinder.
+Concatentating whole phrases should be avoided, only concatenate words to create proper nouns. e.g prefer antinstaller-build-tool over antinstaller-buildtool.

 No upper case letters to be used: mixed case makes translation to and from constants and camel case complicated.
 Lower case is faster to type.
 Debian do it.
-Marketing men may not like this rule since often case is part of a trade mark, notwistanding the rule applies.
+Marketing departments may not like this rule since case style can be part of a trade mark, notwistanding the rule applies.
 A package name with an upper case letter is not a sanename.
 Whitespace is used by almost all languages to delimit tokens, that should be obvious.
 While underscore is permitted in almost all languages its excluded from sanename.
 N.B. unlike Debian packages + is not permitted, limiting sanenames to simple latin characters simplifies validation and removes the need for any escaping in almost all string representations. + would create issues in URIs.

 Acronyms, backronmys, nacronyms and random collections of letters can be used as a word to great effect. e.g.